Great customer support can be challenging to find in the cell phone industry.

 You can also ask the bot to speak with a human, in which case you’ll be put in a short que to chat with the next available representative.

-Wait times may vary depending on the chat volume Mint is experience, but from our testing we’ve consistently been connected to representatives in just a few minutes.
+Wait times may vary depending on the chat volume Mint is experience, but from my testing we’ve consistently been connected to representatives in just a few minutes.

 Mint chat agents are often knowledgeable and helpful.